 The appallingly large cases of men's violence against women and the growing awareness of the impact of this violence has rightly shone a light on the communities efforts to protect women and girls who are at risk, hold perpetrators to account, and lower rates of recidivism.
 YMCA Victoria supports all these efforts and believes that other organisations are better placed than us to describe the gaps and deficiencies in these responses.
 While these efforts must not be watered down, it is also true that we will never see a significant change in the occurrence of this violence until there is an equal focus on preventing the violence before it occurs.
 While primary prevention has had a growing focus over the last decade, it is still not getting the attention it needs.
-The long term nature of prevention activities means that organisations such as ANROWS and Our Watch need to know that they have access to funding would also enable the development of a dedicated and skilled workforce of practitioners who can lead this work over the next decades and the development of appropriate evidence and resources to drive this work.
+The long term nature of prevention activities means that organisations such as ANROWS and Our Watch need to know that they have access to funding over many years if they are going to achieve the results we anticipate they can.
+Such funding would also enable the development of a dedicated and skilled workforce of practitioners who can lead this work over the next decades and the development of appropriate evidence and resources to drive this work.